© 2021 All rights Reserved

 The Diversion Program is a community-based program that provides face-to-face services with the youth and family in the home, school and community.
 The program focuses on families with children aged 0-18 who are at risk of becoming involved with the Chester County Department of Children, Youth, and Families due to parent-child conflict or acting out behaviors.
 The participants will be either English or Spanish-speaking families.

-Parent Educator uses the Standard Teen Triple P evidence-based Curriculum.
+Community Health Workers uses the Standard Triple P evidence-based Curriculum.

 The Diversion Program is approximately a three to four months program and focuses on providing case management, engagement activities, and monitoring services.
-The Case Manager will be expected to see the adolescent and/or family for a minimum of one hour of face-to-face services each week, but additional services will be provided as needed.
+The Community Health Worker will be expected to see the adolescent and/or family for a minimum of one hour of face-to-face services each week, but additional services will be provided as needed.
 At least two of the sessions each month must be held in the home with the family.
-The Case Manager will have a maximum caseload of 12-15 families at any one time.
+The Community Health Worker will have a maximum caseload of 12-15 families at any one time.